Desire is of the animal Thought is of culture Ki is of the Spirit

 Aiki is the focus of the life force (Ki)

-The exercises themselves will be of yoga and animal moves and Aikido with yogic, shamanic and rebirthing breaths of control and surrender as well as tantric and shamanic mind/body development techniques.
+The exercises themselves are of yoga and animal moves and Aikido with yogic, shamanic and rebirthing breaths of control and surrender as well as tantric and shamanic mind/body development techniques.
 The purpose is to awaken to the flow of KI (prana, chi, mana, ruach) and to be able to direct it where we want it such as through the warrior, healer and lover.
 We will learn the trick of awareness of Hara (Tanden) and the enrichment of the senses.

 Harnessing and focusing the life force (Ki) through Hara